Updated: 2 days ago

 Do cochlear implants restore normal hearing?

 Although a patient with a cochlear implant can hear and the person might be able to differentiate the sounds like an average person, cochlear implant hearing is different.
-Usually, a person can listen to 20,000 types of sounds, but a cochlear implant patient can listen to only 12 to 24 types of sounds.
+Usually, a person can listen to 20,000 sounds, but a cochlear implant patient can listen to only 12 to 24 sounds.
 Let us explain this clearly in the next paragraph.

 How often do cochlear implants need to be replaced?